Home/Legumes/Green Lentils

 How to Select

-Choose lentils that are whole, dry, and free from any signs of moisture or mold.
-Look for vibrant color and uniform size.
+Choose lentils that are whole, dry, and free from any debris or discoloration.
+Avoid those with a dull appearance or signs of moisture.

 How to Store

 Store in an airtight container in a cool, dry place.
-Cooked lentils should be refrigerated and consumed within 5 days.
+Cooked lentils can be refrigerated for up to a week or frozen for longer storage.

 Myths vs Realities

-RealityWhile lentils can cause gas in some individuals, proper soaking and cooking can reduce this effect.
+RealityWhile lentils can cause gas, soaking and cooking them properly can minimize this effect.

 MythAll lentils are the same nutritionally.+

-RealityDifferent lentil varieties have varying nutrient profiles; green lentils are particularly high in fiber and protein.
+RealityDifferent lentil varieties have varying nutrient profiles; green lentils are particularly high in protein and fiber.

 Healthy Recipes